 Apply For a Student Loan

-If you are unable to earn enough over the summer to pay for your fall tuition and living expenses, you’ll need to join the thousands of other Canadian students applying for provincial or federal student loans.
+If you were unable to earn enough over the summer to pay for your fall tuition and living expenses, you’ll need to join the thousands of other Canadian students applying for provincial or federal student loans.
 Canada Student Loans are an excellent, low-cost way to borrow money to pay for post-secondary education.
 Typically administered by your province, they offer low interest rates and no interest will accumulate while you are a student.
 You only make payments once you graduate and there is a six-month grace period after graduation before you need to start making them.

 The federal government has announced changes to its student loan programs in the face of COVID-19.
 First, more students are eligible for student loans since the government has removed the requirement to include a student’s and spouse’s anticipated contributions to education costs.